-Coconut chutney recipe with lot of variations, tips and tricks to make the Best coconut chutney.
+Coconut chutney recipe, learn how to make simple and humble basic one with lot of variations, tips and tricks to make the Best coconut chutney.

 This is a very easy and common side dish made in South Indian households.
 Though mainly for idli and dosa, its also best for pongal, vadai, upma etc.

 I have been thinking how to post this basic and simple recipe here.
 But many of the readers who are beginners/ new to cooking ask me how to make coconut chutney.
 So I think its high time to post this one here.

 The recipe is so simple and easy that can be made in a jiffy, there are lots and lots of variations that can be done with this basic recipe.
 So the notes will be longer than the recipe 😋.
 Also few tips and tricks for making perfect tasty chutney.

 - Add a small pinch of tamarind (Add more chilli to balance)

 - One garlic flake while grinding will give amazing flavor.

 - Add a piece of ginger while grinding